gl

 Design Intellectual Property Claims (IP Claims):

-When a GearLaunch seller reports a copycat design, GearLaunch will use internal tools to determine whose campaign design was uploaded onto the GearLaunch platform first.
+When a GearLaunch seller reports a copycat design, GearLaunch uses internal tools to determine whose campaign design was uploaded to the GearLaunch platform first.
+As a user‑generated content platform, we take infringement concerns seriously and appreciate your reports.

 How to Report an IP Claim:

-To file a report, please email us at legal@gearlaunch.com.
-Please include the URL of your campaign and the reported campaign in the email.
+To file a report, email legal@gearlaunch.com and include the URL of your campaign and the reported campaign in your email.
+Only file reports for designs that appear to copy your own — do not file reports on behalf of another store.

 7